LukeGrahamLandry/franca/backend/README.md

 However I want to use this as a JIT for comptime execution, which will only be practical if I remove those serialization steps.
 You can still print out the ir as human readable text between passes and modify it for testing.

-> When trying to understand what phi instructions do, remember that they're totally isomorphic to block arguments and then it's suddenly super simple.
-> It's just a choice to represent it as the callee knowing which value to use for each argument for each caller.

 If you use llvm you don't get full c-abi compatibility for free.
 For example, here's where rustc does it in the frontend https://github.com/rust-lang/rust/blob/master/compiler/rustc_target/src/abi/call/mod.rs